 About Aluminum Extrusion

-With this material, the only limit to what you can build is your imagination.
-Click here if you'd like to learn more about the process of how to build anything with aluminum framing, but when the rubber meets the road, you're going to need to know two things: Which connector is right for job, and how to use it to join extrusion.
+With aluminum extrusion, the only limit to what you can build is your imagination.
+Click here if you'd like to learn more about the process of how to build anything with aluminum framing, but when the rubber meets the road, you're going to need to know two things: Which connector is right for the job, and how to use it to join extrusion.